appyoumake/Appyoumake/docs/HOWTO - Template Design & Development.md

        Three standard jQuery libraries must be included as a minimum: The main jQuery library (jqueryXXX.js), the UI library jquery-uiXXX.js and the mobile apps functionality in jquery-mobileXXX.js (XXX is the version numbers which obviously varies) See the end of this section about naming and placement these files.

-       Then there is the [Mlab API file](Mlab API - runtime.md) called mlab.api.js which is also required for all templates.
-This contains custom functionality related to Mlab that many components will make use of.
+       Then there is the [Appyoumake API file](Appyoumake API - runtime.md) called mlab.api.js which is also required for all templates.
+This contains custom functionality related to Appyoumake that many components will make use of.
 You can also use the functions here in [frontpage.html](TEMPLATES REFERENCE - frontpage.html file.md) for custom functionality such as navigating between pages.

        **This API file is likely to be updated over time to add new features and/or fix bugs.
 You should use the latest version when you create a new template, you may also need to copy this file manually to your existing templates and then update the template by [deploying it again](#user-content-ref-deploy)**